 RAF Calshot

-Also not the refuelling barge alongside the pier.
+Also not the refueling barge alongside the pier.

 RAF Calshot